johannDeLaCruz/johannDeLaCruz/README.md

 👋Hi there!
 I'm [Johann][website], a passionate full stack web developer based in Brazil.
 A fast learner and a geek. </br>
 - 🔭 I’m currently working with **modern web design using cutting edge tech.
 I strive to create visually appealing and innovative solutions.**

-- 🚀 I’m currently learning **new generative AI tech and totally obsessed by it.**
+- 🚀 I’m currently learning **generative AI technology and totally obsessed by it.**

-- 👯 I’m looking to collaborate on **interesting and promising projects.**
+- 👯 I’m looking to collaborate on **cool and exciting projects.**

 - 👨‍💻 All of my projects are available at [johanndelacruz](johanndelacruz)